leapdao/docs/docs/recipes/use-web3.md

 You can use web3.js for communications with `leap-node`.
 See [JSON RPC docs](../json-rpc/overview.md)

-Here is example how to create a Web3 instance:
+Here is an example how to create a Web3 instance:

 ```es6
 import Web3 from 'web3';